Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_bedrock_streamlit_and_snowflake/getting_started_with_bedrock_streamlit_and_snowflake.md

 Note: if you are using a managed AWS account, the credentials page may look more like the following, in which case you will also need the AWS session token, and should get this value shortly before using the credentials (since they will time out).

 ![](assets/cl_access.png)

+5. Lastly you will have to go the IAM center an ensure your AWS roles has access to utilzie Bedrock models.
+Please check out [this page](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) for instructions on enabling an AWS role to have access to use Bedrock models.

 <!-- ------------------------ -->
 ## Snowflake Environment